google/WebFundamentals/src/content/en/fundamentals/native-hardware/fullscreen/index.md

     window.scrollTo(0,1);

-Note: I am telling you this as a friend.
+Caution: I am telling you this as a friend.
 It exists.
 It is a thing, but it
          is a hack.
 Please don't use it. &mdash; Paul

 This is a pretty simple method, the page loads and the browser bar is told to get out of the way.
 Unfortunately it is not standardised and not well